DANSI/blynk-server-original/README.md

 + Run the server on custom ports

         java -jar server-{PUT_LATEST_VERSION_HERE}.jar -hardPort 8442 -appPort 8443

+WARNING : by default Blynk server uses 'tmp' system dir for saving user profiles.
+Thus it is not guaranteed that profiles will be available after restart, so you have to specify dir to avoid this :

+        java -jar server-{PUT_LATEST_VERSION_HERE}.jar -dataFolder /full_path_to_folder_for_user_profiles

 ## Advanced local server setup
 If you need more flexibility, you can extend server with more options by creating server.properties file in same folder as server.jar.
 Example could be found [here](https://github.com/blynkkk/blynk-server/blob/master/server/tcp-server/src/main/resources/server.properties).